Diokuz/baron/readme.md

 $('.scroller').baron().dispose();
 ```

 Note: baron returns the baron object, even in jQuery mode.
-That is breaks jQuery chaining.
+That breaks jQuery chaining.
 For example, you can't do this:

 ```js
 $('.scroller').baron().css().animate();